PA055/5839B-Notebook/Notebooks/building.typ

   - Robots are marked with a folder labeled "!
 Robot Name"

-  -Within in that folder is the main assembly of the same name
+  - Within in that folder is the main assembly of the same name

-  -Assemblies or cut parts used throughout the model are stored in this high level folder
+  - Assemblies or cut parts used throughout the model are stored in this high level folder

-  -There are also folders with each of the sub-assemblies labeled "Assembly Name"
+  - There are also folders with each of the sub-assemblies labeled "Assembly Name"

-  -Within the sub-assembly folders are all the special cut parts and sub-assemblies of that Assembly.
+  - Within the sub-assembly folders are all the special cut parts and sub-assemblies of that Assembly.

-  -All other parts are stored in a default parts folder with every vex part organized by type
+  - All other parts are stored in a default parts folder with every vex part organized by type

   This system comes with a variety of advantages for the team.
 Indivudal axels or mechanisms be edited without opening the whole robot which allows team members to interact with the models without a powerful computer.
 It also allows for big changes to be made easier as the major sub-assemblies can be removed or changed without having to edit a bunch of indivudal parts.
 This also helps during the build process as we can divide the many sub-assemblies between any teammembers without other work to do.
 This has proven in the past to allow us to build full redesigns in just a week and half such as what we did after dulaney last year.
   #figure(